Russia's Novak says OPEC+ may confirm or tweak its plans

-MOSCOW, April 21 (Reuters) - Russian Deputy Prime Minister Alexander Novak said on Wednesday that a OPEC+ meeting of oil producers next week may confirm or tweak current output plans.
+MOSCOW, April 21 (Reuters) - Russian Deputy Prime Minister Alexander Novak said on Wednesday that a OPEC+ meeting of oil producers next week may confirm or tweak output plans following its decision to ease production curbs.

+OPEC+ agreed on April 1 to ease oil output cuts gradually from May, after the new U.S. administration called on Saudi Arabia to keep energy affordable for consumers.

+OPEC+ cut supply by a record 9.7 million bpd last year to support the market as demand collapsed.
+Most of those curbs remain in place even after the April 1 decision.
+OPEC+ holds its next policy meeting on April 28.

+"We met a month ago, we discussed our action plan for the (next) three months.
+So, if nothing extraordinary happens, our task will be to confirm these plans and to tweak the new ones," Novak told reporters.

-He also said that the Russian government is set to discuss possible curbs on exports of fuel.
+He also said that the Russian government is set to discuss possible curbs on exports of gasolineto protect the domestic market.

+Russian refineries annually produce 40 million tonnes of gasoline, of which around 10% is exported.

 (Reporting by Gleb Stolyarov; writing by Vladimir Soldatkin; editing by Jason Neely)